legend-exp/remage/docs/rmg-commands.md

 * `Reset` – Reset all parameters of vertex confinement, so that it can be reconfigured.
 * `SampleOnSurface` – If true (or omitted argument), sample on the surface of solids
+* `SampleWeightByMass` – If true (or omitted argument), weigh the different volumes by mass and not by volume
 * `SamplingMode` – Select sampling mode for volume confinement
 * `FirstSamplingVolume` – Select the type of volume which will be sampled first for intersections
 * `MaxSamplingTrials` – Set maximum number of attempts for sampling primary positions in a volume